pypa/pip-audit/README.md

 state which ones it has skipped, as well as why it has skipped them.

 `pip-audit` is **not** a static code analyzer.
-It analyzes dependency trees, not code, and it it **cannot** guarantee that arbitrary dependency resolutions occur statically.
+It analyzes dependency trees, not code, and it **cannot** guarantee that arbitrary dependency resolutions occur statically.
 To understand why this is, refer to Dustin Ingram's [excellent post on dependency resolution in Python](https://dustingram.com/articles/2018/03/05/why-pypi-doesnt-know-dependencies/).